spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 * **An Edge installer ISO image** - This ISO image can install or "Flash" an edge device.
 In this how-to guide, you will customize the installer image to automatically allow the new Edge nodes to register themselves with Palette.
 Once you transfer the ISO to your Datacenter, and convert it into a VM template, you can provision as many edge hosts as you desire.

-* **Two provider images** - These provider images can be used in a Cluster profile to deploy new Kubernetes clusters or to provide upgrades.
+* **Two provider images** - These provider images can be used in a cluster profile to deploy new Kubernetes clusters or to provide upgrades.